 - Hook detection

-Organizations that have invested in mobile hardening solutions can confirm these protections are working as expected.
+Organizations that use mobile hardening solutions (including Zimperium’s own zShield) can confirm these protections are actually working in production builds.

 SSL Pinning Verification